 Positioned along the Belek coastline within one of Turkey's most concentrated stretches of premium resort infrastructure, Maxx Royal Belek Golf Resort separates itself from the area's larger volume properties through a design identity that draws on the crescent motif of the Turkish flag.
-The property earned Star Wine List recognition in 2026, placing its beverage program within a credentialed peer set that few coastal resorts in Antalya can match.
+The property earned Star Wine List recognition in 2026, placing its beverage program within a credentialed comparable set that few coastal resorts in Antalya can match.

 Where the Belek Coastline Does Its Serious Work